Page updated 8/18/2019

 The demands of many postal jobs in today’s work environment have changed the Postal Service’s recruitment efforts.
-They updated their recruitment programs to hire qualified candidates through the use of fair and efficient employee assessment systems.
+The post office updated their recruitment programs to hire qualified candidates through the use of fair and efficient employee assessment systems.
 Their goal for recruitment is to attract an adequate number of qualified applicants for vacancies as they occur or in anticipation of pending vacancies.
 Local management evaluates its hiring needs.
 Evaluation consists of forecasting future hiring needs, assessing existing applicant pools, considering other hiring options such as special emphasis programs, and reviewing any upcoming Postal Service organizational changes.

-Detailed information for federal job announcements, suitability standards, selection and appointment practices are included in the all new fourth edition of Post Office Jobs.
+Detailed information for federal job announcements, suitability standards, selection and appointment practices are included in the all new seventh edition of Post Office Jobs.
 You can also visit your local Library's Reference Department to review this informative book or order a copy on-line.

 The Postal Service conducts interviews as part of the suitability recruitment process.
 You need to be prepared for these interviews.
 There are generally a good number of high scoring applicants and the selecting official will use the interview process to determine the best candidates for the jobs.
 Click here for more information on the interview process.